HighlanderLab/AlphaPart/vignettes/references.md

 * Škorput et al. (2015) Partition of genetic trends by origin in Landrace and Large-White pigs.
 Animal, 9(10):1605-1609. https://doi.org/10.1017/S1751731115001056 (Partitioned genetic trend by domestic and import contributions.
 Used samples from posterior distribution to quantify uncertainty in the total and partitioned genetic trends.)

-* Obšteter et al. (2021) AlphaPart—R implementation of the method for partitioning genetic trends.
+* Obšteter et al. (2021) AlphaPart — R implementation of the method for partitioning genetic trends.
 Genetics Selection Evolution, 53:30. https://doi.org/10.1186/s12711-021-00600-x (R implementation of the partitioning method with a two-stage selection example.)

 * Oliveira et al. (2023) A method for partitioning trends in genetic mean and variance to understand breeding practices.
 Genetics Selection Evolution 55:36. https://doi.org/10.1186/s12711-023-00804-3 (Extends the partitioning method to use any function in addition to the mean of breeding values, say variance.
 Provided implementation in the AlphaPart R package.)